 Lava flows and lava domes

-Lavas are flows of magma extruded onto the surface of a volcano.
-In general it is rare for lavas to cause the direct loss of life, because they usually flow slowly, allowing sufficient time for people to be evacuated.
-They do however destroy everything in their paths by a combination of burial, crushing and heat, and such eruptions are also associated with emission of volcanic gases and aerosols.
+Lava flows are flows of magma extruded onto the surface of a volcano.
+In general, it is rare for lava to cause the direct loss of life, because it usually flows slowly, allowing sufficient time for people to be evacuated.
+It does, however, destroy everything in its path by a combination of burial, crushing and heat.
+Such eruptions are also associated with emission of volcanic gases and aerosols.

-Flood basalts are an exceptional form or lava flow.
-These eruptions are rare, and our understanding of these events is based on study of past eruptions at places like the Deccan Traps, in India, or the Siberian Traps.
-Such eruptions impact large, up to continental sized (over one million square kilometres) areas, can have thickness of a kilometre, and release large amounts of gas and can cause air pollution and even have an impact on the climate.
+Flood basalts are an exceptional form of lava flow.
+These eruptions are rare and our understanding of these events is based on study of past eruptions at places like the Deccan Traps in India, or the Siberian Traps.
+Such eruptions impact large, up to continental-sized areas (over one million square kilometres), They can have thicknesses up to a kilometre and release large amounts of gas; they can cause air pollution and even have an impact on the global climate.

 We can learn a lot from flood basalts that happen in Iceland.
-In 2014, the Holuhraun fissure eruption reached the flood basalt size.
-It is now the largest flood basalt in Iceland since the Laki eruption in 1783-84, which caused the deaths of about 20% of the Icelandic population by environmental pollution and famine and most likely increased levels of mortality, elsewhere in Europe, through air pollution by sulphur-bearing gas and aerosols.
+In 2014, the Holuhraun fissure eruption reached flood basalt size.
+It is now the largest flood basalt in Iceland since the Laki eruption in 1783–1784, which caused the deaths of about 20 per cent of the Icelandic population by environmental pollution and famine.
+It most likely also increased levels of mortality elsewhere in Europe, through air pollution by sulphur-bearing gas and aerosols.
 Thankfully, flood basalt eruptions are very rare!

-Pyroclastic flows are hot ‘density currents’ consisting of mixtures of rock debris and gas, which flow along the ground at high speed.
-Travelling under gravity, they tend to flow down hillsides, along valleys and towards lower ground; although extremely powerful, or energetic, pyroclastic flows have been known to defy gravity and move uphill.
-Temperatures of pyroclastic flows can range between 100°C to 600°C. They typically travel at 70 mph or faster down the sides of the volcano.
+Pyroclastic flows are hot ‘density currents’ consisting of mixtures of rock debris and gas that flow along the ground at high speed.
+Travelling under gravity, they tend to flow down hillsides, along valleys and towards lower ground, although extremely powerful, or energetic, pyroclastic flows have been known to defy gravity and move uphill.
+Temperatures of pyroclastic flows can range between 100°C and 600°C. They typically travel at 110 kilometres per hour or faster down the sides of the volcano.

 Fountain collapse pyroclastic flows

-Pyroclastic flows form by a couple of mechanisms, either by collapse of a lava dome, or during explosive eruptive activity, whereby the mixture of gas and ash that is emitted from the volcano is too dense to rise buoyantly into the atmosphere, and instead collapses around the volcano.
+Pyroclastic flows can occur during explosive eruptive activity, where the mixture of gas and ash emitted from the volcano is too dense to rise buoyantly into the atmosphere, Instead, it collapses around the volcano.

 Dome collapse pyroclastic flows

-Volcanoes that erupt very viscous, or sticky, lavas to form domes can also produce pyroclastic flows when the dome becomes unstable.
+Volcanoes that erupt very viscous lavas that form domes can also produce pyroclastic flows if the dome becomes unstable.
 Pyroclastic flows are produced when large portions of the dome collapse and disintegrate.

 Pyroclastic flows are also called ‘nuées ardentes’, meaning glowing clouds in French

 Pyroclastic flows produce deposits of hot ash and rocks around the flanks of the volcano.
-Temperatures may exceed 400 degrees centigrade in material several months old.
+Temperatures may exceed 400°C in material that is several months old.
 These pictures show typical deposits from dome collapse and fountain collapse pyroclastic flows.

 Landslides and debris avalanches

-A lahar is a type of volcanic mudflow, which is made up of volcanic debris and water (hot or cold).
-Lahars move very rapidly at speeds that range from less than 10 km per hour up to a few tens of kilometres per hour.
-They can occur as a result of eruptions involving ice or snow.
-This can generate large amounts of meltwater.
-As these debris-laden flows move down river valleys they can gather more loose material.
-Lahars can also be triggered, or mobilised, by heavy rainfall.
+Lahar is a Javanese word for a type of volcanic mudflow made up of volcanic debris and hot or cold water.
+Lahars move at speeds that range from less than 10 kph up to tens of kilometres per hour.
+They can occur as a result of eruptions involving ice or snow, which can generate large amounts of meltwater, or they can be triggered, or mobilised, by heavy rainfall.
+As these debris-laden flows move down river valleys, they can gather more and more loose material.

 Lahars have been a major cause of fatalities in historic times.
-For example, in 1985 23 000 people died as a result of the Nevado del Ruiz lahar in Colombia.
+For example, in 1985, 23 000 people died as a result of a lahar on the Nevado del Ruiz volcano in Colombia, the deadliest lahar event in recorded history.
 Fatalities and injuries from lahars can be avoided if communities are evacuated quickly to high ground.

 An example of such an event is the 1883 eruption of Krakatau, Indonesia.
 While there is still some discussion as to the exact source of the tsunamis, the eruption produced large pyroclastic flows and led to collapse of the volcano.
 Numerous tsunamis were produced, with the most devastating resulting in more than 36 000 deaths.
 More recently, in 2018, another tsunami formed in relation to activity at the same volcanic complex.
-Anak Krakatau, translating to the ‘child of Anak’, is the volcano which over the past 100 years has built up on the edge of the 1883 Krakatau caldera.
-In Dec 2018, approximately ~ % of the volcano collapsed into the surrounding seas, forming a tsunami that affected much of the coast along the Sunda Straits, and resulting in the deaths of more than 400 people.
+Anak Krakatau, ‘child of Krakatau’, is the volcano that has built up over the past 100 years on the edge of the 1883 Krakatau caldera.
+In December 2018, approximately half of the volcano collapsed into the surrounding seas, forming a tsunami that affected much of the coast along the Sunda Straits and causing the deaths of more than 400 people.

 Dunkley, P N, and Young, S R. 2000.
 Volcanic hazard mapping for development planning.
-British Geological Survey, WC/00/20 (Keyworth, Nottingham).
+British Geological Survey Technical Report WC/00/20 (Keyworth, Nottingham: British Geological Survey.)